paragliding training center

 Redrive fill plug – see "Redrive leaks" below, go to paragraph "C".
 The plug can become clogged and cause leaks in the redrive

-Redrive leaks – is it a leak from the redrive or from the main engine bearing seal?
+Redrive leaks – is it a leak from the redrive, the exhaust manifold, or from an engine crankshaft seal?

 Redrive mounting and alignment -- see section B.1 on the clutch page.